 Providing dental care in a clean and safe environment is of paramount importance at our office.
-Maintaining strict infection control protocols and routine practices protect you and your family, and us as your health care providers.
+Maintaining strict infection control protocols protect you, your family, and our team.

-All of our staff wear protective eyewear, masks and non-latex gloves, and hands are washed and disinfected with germicidal soap or alcohol based hand sanitizer prior to providing patient care.
+All of our staff wear the appropriate PPE for their respective roles.
+This includes: protective eyewear, masks, face shields, and non-latex gloves.
+Hands are washed and disinfected with germicidal soap or alcohol based hand sanitizer prior to providing patient care.
 Gloves and masks are changed for every patient.
-Patients are also provided with protective eyewear during our procedures and we often utilize rubber dam isolation during restorative procedures to prevent ingestion of dental materials.
+Patients are also provided with protective eyewear during our procedures and we often use rubber dam isolation to prevent ingestion of dental materials.

 All reusable equipment such as, dental drills, hygiene handpieces, and teeth cleaning and filling instruments are thoroughly cleaned, disinfected, and heat sterilized prior to reuse.
 This process kills ALL bacteria and viruses.
 Our sterilizers are biologically tested daily and maintained by our staff and third party companies to ensure proper function.
 In addition, all sterilized instruments are contained in protective packs until use.
 Chemical indicators are contained in each instrument pack.
 These indicators monitor and indicate that sterilization parameters have been reached during the sterilization process in each pack of instruments.